 One significant roadblock is exercise selection.
-With so many muscles to account for and numerous exercises to choose from, it can be challenging to find the right combination of movements.
+With so many muscles to account for and numerous exercises to choose from, finding the right combination of movements can be challenging.
 To that end, we’ve put together this post to answer the question:

 “What are the five best exercises for the back?”